wp56f0f848.png

 wpd913d621.png

 This is a very brief primer for lawyers to familiarise themselves with the basics of the forensic handling of computers and associated data media and to help understand the terminology.
+The first part deals with hard disk evidence, the second with tracing on the Internet and IP Addresses

 Procedures are defined by the ACPO Good Practice Guide for Computer-based Electronic Evidence.